 It’s such a blessing to be out of that tight grind kind of situation.
 I started with three families.
 It’s something small but it can be completely life-changing.
 I want to help other people experience that and change their financial futures and change their mindset about what’s possible.
 That’s where the concept of my business model came in.
 I’m still building that up.
 I’m still building up all the details and what the future looks like for the company because it can be a big undertaking.
 I can have an education arm, passive arm and active mentorship arm.
 There are all these other things in the work that I want to do and it’s outlining all of those steps out.

-From your experience as you look back at your journey up until this point and when you think about the company that you are building now, I feel like it’s inspired by your own journey.
+Don't be overwhelmed with your work.
+Just take it one day at a time until you get clarity on what your goals are.
+Share on XFrom your experience as you look back at your journey up until this point and when you think about the company that you are building now, I feel like it’s inspired by your own journey.
 Going through the experiences you went through to then get to a place where you now would be able to provide this platform for other people.
 They look like you and they are at a place in their life where they might not think that it’s possible for them to invest in real estate.
 Being able to provide the opportunities to get educated to the extent that they want to invest.
 There are different avenues that they can take passively or actively to do so based on where they are in their life.

 I feel so deeply about it because I want to help the people who were me and are me.
 I know what that feels like to be in that grind and to be living and trying to figure out how you are going to stretch this dollar.
 I remember I had my studio apartment, which is when you are younger, that’s the symbol of like, “You made it.
 You are an adult.
 You have your own place.”
 They came with my first rental renewal lease and it was $75 higher.

 New ownership was in place and I saw certain letters and things they were doing to change and reposition the property.
 I knew what they were doing because I had taken classes in multifamily before.
-I said, “I’m looking at them doing this in liveaction,” and then the letter came and then I was like, “Crap.
+I said, “I’m looking at them doing this in live–action,” and then the letter came and then I was like, “Crap.
 This is happening to me.”
 I already am struggling to find out how I can decrease expenses in New York City, which I don’t know how you can.
 Getting rid of my $30 cable is not going to make a dent in my lifestyle.
 The biggest thing you could do is decrease your living expense.

 When they sent me the lease with a $75 increase, I said, “$75 in one year?
 Is that even legal?”
 I said, “That’s a sign I have to move out.”
 I moved from having my status symbol place into a roommate situation where it was four of us living in a three-bedroom apartment.
 I made that sacrifice because I will probably cut my living expenses in half.
 At that point, I wasn’t planning on buying anything.
 I didn’t know what I was doing it for.
 I just knew that I needed to decrease my expenses.
 A lot of people are not willing to sacrifice their living situation or they don’t want to make a decrease or make any like, “That’s beneath me.
 I don’t want to do that.
 I don’t want to live in that area.”